-TABLE 1-1

-Purposes Served by a Performance Management System
+TABLE 1.1 Purposes Served by a Performance Management System

-- 1. Strategic: To help top management achieve strategic business objectives - 2.
+- 1. Strategic:To help top management achieve strategic business objectives - 2.
 Administrative: To furnish valid and useful information for making administrative decisions about employees - 3.
-Informational: To inform employees about how they are doing and about the organization's, customers', and supervisors' expectations - 4.
+Informational:To inform employees about how they are doing and about the expectations of the organization, customers, and supervisor - 4.
 Developmental: To allow managers and peers to provide coaching to their employees - 5.
 Organizational maintenance: To create a talent inventory and provide information to be used in workplace planning and allocation of human resources - 6.
 Documentation: To collect useful information that can be used for various purposes (e.g., test development, administrative decisions)

-two-thirds of which are multinational corporations from 15 different countries, indicated that about 91% of organizations implement a formal performance management system.
-Moreover, organizations with formal and systematic performance management systems are 51% more likely to perform better than the other organizations in the sample regarding financial outcomes, and 41% more likely to perform better than the other organizations in the sample regarding other outcomes, including customer satisfaction, employee retention, and other important metrics.
+Subsequent chapters describe best practices on how to design and implement performance management systems.
+For now, however, let's say that well-designed and implemented performance management systems achieve all six purposes and make substantial contributions to the organization.
+This is why a survey of almost 1,000 HR management professionals in Australia revealed that 96% of Australian companies currently implement some type of performance management system.
+18 Similarly, results of a survey of 278 organizations, about two-thirds of which are multinational corporations from 15 different countries indicated that about 91% of organizations implement a formal performance management system.19 Moreover, organizations with formal and systematic performance management systems are 51% more likely to perform better than the other organizations in the sample regarding financial outcomes and 41% more likely to perform better than the other organizations in the sample regarding other outcomes, including customer satisfaction, employee retention, and other important metrics.
 In fact, a study conducted by Development Dimensions International (DDI), a global human resources consulting firm specializing in leadership and selection, found that performance management systems are a key tool that organizations use to translate business strategy into business results.
 Specifically, performance management systems influence "financial performance, productivity, product or service quality, customer satisfaction, and employee job satisfaction."
-In addition, 79% of the CEOs surveyed say that the performance management system implemented in their organizations drives the "cultural strategies that maximize human assets."
-Based on these results, it is not surprising that senior executives of companies listed in the Sunday Times list of best employers in the United Kingdom believe that performance management is one of the top two most important HR management priorities in their organizations.
-Let us describe these performance management contributions in detail.
+In addition, 79% of the CEOs surveyed say that the performance management system implemented in their organizations drives the "cultural strategies that maximize human assets,"20 Based on these results, it is not surprising that senior executives of companies listed in the Sunday Times' list of best employers in the United Kingdom believe that performance management is one of the top two most important HR management priorities in their organizations.21 Let's describe these performance management contributions in detail.